koendv/paste_dispenser/README.md

 * [Aluminum 4mm to 5mm shaft couplers](https://www.google.com/search?&q=%2B%22D19*L25%22+Shaft+Coupling+Aluminium+flexible+%2B%224x5%22+aliexpress) are readily available from ebay or aliexpress.
 Aluminum couplers easily handle the torque, but the weight of the aluminum disturbs the balance of the instrument in your hand.

-* [Nylon shaft couplers](https://www.google.com/search?q=nylon+plastic+shaft+coupler+%2B"4mm"+aliexpress) only weigh a few grammes, but to get a 4mm to 5mm coupler you have to buy a 4mm to 4mm coupler and ream out one end to 5mm.

 * [3D-printed ABS couplers](https://github.com/koendv/paste_dispenser/raw/master/doc/coupler.jpg) are a good compromise solution.
 A 3D-printed coupler makes for a lightweight instrument, and can be designed to fit the stepper shaft exactly.

 Print two [shaft coupler](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/coupler.stl) halves.
 Attach the shaft coupler halves to stepper shaft and leadscrew using four M3 x 10mm screws.